 117 Sinegar Place, Cascades: $2,050,000

 Listed by Sheila Cooper of Weichert Realtors in Great Falls and sold by Dina Azzam of RE/MAX Select Properties after 253 days on the market.
-This French Country custom home sits on 1.88 acres near Trump National Golf Club and has 24 rooms with nearly 11,000 finished square feet.
+This French Country custom home sits on 1.88 acres in the Cascades neighborhood near Trump National Golf Club and has 24 rooms with nearly 11,000 finished square feet.
 There is a four car garage, 4th floor guest suite, and a shower big enough for 4 people!

 Listed by Anita Sisney and sold by Gloria Armfield, both of Armfield, Miller & Ripley Fine Properties, after 85 days on market.
-A true plantation home on two lots totaling 33.47 acres, this home has exquisite woodwork throughout.
+A true plantation home on two lots in Leesburg totaling 33.47 acres, this home has exquisite woodwork throughout.
 At just under 6,000 finished square feet, this is the 2nd smallest home on the list.
 The stately home includes 7 fireplaces, a wine cellar, and a terrace off the master bedroom overlooking the pool and rolling hills.

 Listed and sold by Roy Melloni of TTR Sothebys International Realty after 448 days on market.
-This Tuscan style winery was more about the 50 acres and business potential than the 3600 square foot home.
+This Tuscan style winery outside Leesburg was more about the 50 acres and business potential than the 3600 square foot home.
 Capable of producing 10,000 barrels of wine a year, we wish nothing but success to the Lost Creek Winery.
 (We got the closed price from the Multiple Listing Service, however the tax record and a recent news article quote the price as $2,300,000.
 Either way, the sale still makes our top 5 list.)

 And the most expensive home sold in LoCo for 2012?